-Take care when multiple entities are involved with a service.
+Be particularly careful when multiple entities are involved with a service.
 Use the following rules and general examples to guide reporting:

-- Report the service if a health center provider orders and performs the service.
-For example, count a rapid HbA1c test ordered by a health center provider and performed in the health center lab. - If the health center provider orders a test (e.g., HIV test) and the sample is collected at the health center and then sent to a reference lab for processing, report the test regardless of whether the test is paid for by the patient, the patient's insurance company, a government entity, or the health center.
+• Report the service if a health center provider orders and performs the service.
+For example, count a rapid HbA1c test ordered by a health center provider and performed in the health center lab.